gvwilson/sensibleadventures/iffy/iffy.md

 one of the barnacle farmers was balancing a pole across her shoulders with a large bucket dangling on each end.
-The other had stacked the smaller buckets on a two-wheeled cart and was gently lowering the last of their precious sheets of plastic back into the sea.
+The other had stacked the smaller buckets on a two-wheeled cart and was gently lowering their precious sheets of plastic back into the sea.
 They would haul in on the next pier tomorrow, then the next and the next until their circuit brought them back to where they had started.